danielelozzi/Spark/README.md

 # Spark
 Spark project for AR

+1) Simple RibboN

-1) Simple yellow ribbon for instagram/facebook platform to sensibilise population on Endometriosis Disease
+Yellow ribbon for instagram/facebook platform to sensibilise population on Endometriosis Disease

 Two files are:
 - svg image of yellow ribbon